plone/plone.portlets/plone/portlets/README.txt

 This may be a special page that is not context-dependent, considering only user and group portlets.

-The portlet manager will adapt its context and itself to an IPortletRetreiver in order to get a list of portlets to display. plone.portlets ships with an alternative version of the default IPortletRetriever that ignores contextual portlets.
-This is registered as an adapter from (IPortletContext, IPlacelessPortletManager).
+The portlet manager renderer will adapt its context and the portlet manager to an IPortletRetreiver in order to get a list of portlets to display. plone.portlets ships with an alternative version of the default IPortletRetriever that ignores contextual portlets.
+This is registered as an adapter from (Interface, IPlacelessPortletManager).
 IPlacelessPortletManager in turn, is implemented by the PlacelessPortletManager class, meaning that you can instantiate one of these to get the placeless behaviour.

   >>> from plone.portlets.manager import PlacelessPortletManager

-  >>> dashboard = PlacelessPortletManager()
-  >>> rootFolder['columns']['dashboard'] = dashboard
+  >>> sm = getSiteManager(rootFolder)

-  >>> sm.registerAdapter(required=(Interface, IBrowserRequest, IBrowserView),
+  >>> sm.registerUtility(component=PlacelessPortletManager(),
-  ...                    provided=IPortletManagerRenderer,
-  ...                    name='columns.dashboard',
+  ...                    provided=IPortletManager,
-  ...                    factory=dashboard)
+  ...                    name='columns.dashboard')

   >>> dashboardFileName = os.path.join(tempDir, 'dashboard.pt')
   >>> open(dashboardFileName, 'w').write("""
   ... <html>